Ōtamahua/Quail Island Recreation Reserve

 Ōtamahua/Quail Island lies within Whakaraupō/Lyttelton Harbour, close to Christchurch City.

-Black Cat Cruises operates a regular ferry service from Lyttelton Wharf.
+There is a regular ferry service from Lyttelton Wharf.
 Ensure you know when the last ferry leaves Quail Island to get back to Lyttelton.
-Once you’ve booked, you'll get a discount code for Black Cat Cruises.
+Once you’ve booked, you'll get a discount code.
 Black Cat Cruises schedule and fees.

 Alternatively, you can make your own way to the Island by canoe, kayak or private boat.